Anti-racism protesters rally in Kenosha, Trump plans visit | International

 "Good people of this city understand.
 If we tear it up we have nothing," he told a gathering at a park that was the hub of protests in support of his son, Jacob Blake Jr. "Stop it.
 Show 'em for one night we don't have to tear up nothing."
 The shooting of Blake, in front of three of his children, turned the mostly white city of 100,000 people south of Milwaukee into the latest flashpoint in a summer of U.S.-wide demonstrations against police brutality and racism.

-Rittenhouse is being held without bond and awaiting an extradition hearing on returning him to Wisconsin to face six criminal counts, including first-degree intentional homicide, reckless endangerment and unlawful possession of a firearm.
-His lawyers have indicated he would argue self-defense.
+SELF-DEFENSE ARGUMENT Rittenhouse is being held without bond and awaiting an extradition hearing on returning him to Wisconsin.
+His lawyers have said he would fight the charges against him, which include first-degree intentional homicide, arguing self-defense.

-"Kyle Rittenhouse stood up to protect his community and his country.
-He defended himself.
-We will no longer let America’s cities burn.
-The mayors and governors had their chance.
-They failed," John Pierce, one of Rittenhouse's lawyers, said on Twitter.
+"Kyle Rittenhouse stood up to protect his community and his country," John Pierce, one of Rittenhouse's lawyers, said on Twitter.
 Blake, who has undergone multiple surgeries since the shooting, had been handcuffed to a hospital bed because of an outstanding arrest warrant.
-The handcuffs were removed on Friday and officers guarding Blake stood down after the warrant was vacated, according to his attorney, Pat Cafferty.
+The handcuffs were removed on Friday after the warrant was vacated, according to his attorney, Pat Cafferty.

 On Friday, the Kenosha police union defended the officers, saying Blake was armed with a knife, fought the officers and was given several chances to cooperate before they used deadly force.
 Blake's family and his attorneys have said he did not provoke or threaten the police.